Whenever you get a connection error when sending via SMTP like

 Host property, but doesn’t say exactly why.

-You can your connectivity this by running some commands on your server (you will need
+You can check connectivity by running some commands on your server (you will need dnsutils and telnet packages installed).
+First check that DNS is working:

 dig +short smtp.gmail.com